2018 and 2022 FIFA World Cup bids

-The bidding process for the 2018 and 2022 FIFA World Cups was the process by which the Fédération Internationale de Football Association (FIFA) selected locations for the 2018 and 2022 FIFA World Cups.
-The process began officially in March 2009; eleven bids from thirteen countries were received, including one which was withdrawn and one that was rejected before FIFA's executive committee voted in November 2010.
+The process by which the Fédération Internationale de Football Association (FIFA) selected locations for the 2018 and 2022 FIFA World Cups began officially in March 2009.
+Eleven bids from thirteen countries were received, including one which was withdrawn and one that was rejected before FIFA's executive committee voted in November 2010.
 Two of the remaining nine bids applied only to the 2022 World Cup, while the rest were initially applications for both.
 Over the course of the bidding, all non-European bids for the 2018 event were withdrawn, resulting in the exclusion of all European bids from consideration for the 2022 edition.
 By the time of the decision, bids for the 2018 World Cup included England, Russia, a joint bid from Belgium and Netherlands, and a joint bid from Portugal and Spain.
 Bids for the 2022 World Cup came from Australia, Japan, Qatar, South Korea, and the United States.
 Indonesia's bid was disqualified due to lack of governmental support, and Mexico withdrew its bid for financial reasons.

 On 2 December 2010, Russia and Qatar were selected as the locations for the 2018 and 2022 FIFA World Cups respectively.
 The selection process involved several controversies.
 Two members of the FIFA Executive Committee had their voting rights suspended following allegations that they would accept money in exchange for votes.
 More allegations of vote buying arose after Qatar's win was announced.
 Eleven of the 22 committee members who voted on the 2018 and 2022 tournaments have been fined, suspended, banned for life or prosecuted for corruption.